m-sureshraj/mocha-watch-typeahead/README.md

 ## Usage

 First, you have to configure the mocha.
-For that, please refer to its getting start [guide](https://mochajs.org/#getting-started).
+For that, please refer to the getting start [guide](https://mochajs.org/#getting-started).
 Then add the following npm script to the `package.json`.

 ```json